groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert/font.md

 ## Convert to another font format

 With [GroupDocs.Conversion](https://products.groupdocs.com/conversion/java) you can easily convert your font file from one format into another.
-For example, CFF to TTF conversion code snippet will look like this:
+For example, CFF to TTF conversion code snippet looks like this:

 ```java
 import com.groupdocs.conversion.Converter;